Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Introduction

 While these methods represent exciting developments, they are based on physical insight and/or approximation of the $GW$ self-energy operator to yield workable schemes.
 A key question is if there is some theoretical sense in which one can derive an optimal non-interacting band structure for any electronic system, and what such a description would look like.
 Namely, do these schemes, or various modifications of them, have an {\it a priori} theoretical justification?

-In this work, we answer this question positively by showing that within the appropriate total-energy scheme appropriate for Green's function methods, namely, the Luttinger-Ward approach \cite{LW}, quasiparticle self-consistent approaches are the most theoretically justified in the sense that they are ``closest'' to the stationary point of the energy functional.
+In this work, we answer this question positively by showing that within the appropriate total-energy scheme appropriate for Green's function methods, namely, the Baym-Kadanoff approach \cite{baym_conservation_1961,baym_self-consistent_1962} together with the Klein functional \cite{Klein}, quasiparticle self-consistent approaches are the most theoretically justified in the sense that they are ``closest'' to the stationary point of the energy functional.
 The quantitative meaning of closeness is based on gradient minimization, namely the length of the gradient of the energy functional is minimized within the search space considered.
 Our results thus justify the use of the QS$GW$ approach.
 We emphasize, however, that our main result is not only applicable to the $GW$ approximation alone but to any self-energy operator.
 The QS scheme is the optimal one for generating a non-interacting band structure (in the sense of gradient optimization).

 The remainder of this paper is organized as follows.
 Section~\ref{sec:defs} describes our notation and definitions.
-Section~\ref{sec:lw} reviews the Luttinger-Ward approach specifically within the framework of finding optimal non-interacting band structure.
+Section~\ref{sec:lw} reviews the Baym-Kadanoff approach specifically within the framework of finding optimal non-interacting band structure.
 Section~\ref{sec:eta} describes the small parameter used to organize the gradient optimization process.
 Section~\ref{sec:gradient} describes how gradient optimization leads to quasiparticle self-consistent equations.
 Section~\ref{sec:deltaF} describes an alternative approach for optimization that one might consider based on optimizing the value of the energy functional itself, but it is shown that this approach, while tempting and easy to state, does not seem to lead to further insights or useful results.
+Section~\ref{sec:application} shows, by numerical solving a simple many-body system as well as by providing more general arguments, that the gradient optimization approach requires choosing the quasiparticle solution with largest weight ($Z$) when deciding among multiple solutions to the Dyson equation that all correspond to a single non-interacting state.
 Section~\ref{sec:conclusions} has a brief summary of results and their implications.